open5e/open5e/source/monsters/tome-of-beasts/D/dragons/mithral/ancient-mithral-dragon.rst

 **Mithral Shards.** Ancient mithral dragons can choose to retain the mithral shards of their breath weapon as a hazardous zone of spikes.
-Treat as a spike growth zone that does 2d8 magical slashing damage for every 5 feet travelled.
+Treat as a :ref:`srd:spike-growth` zone that does 2d8 magical slashing damage for every 5 feet travelled.

 **Spellcasting.** The dragon is a 15th-level spellcaster.
 Its